Shopify vs. Amazon: Which is Better for Dropshipping Clothing in 2023

-The global apparel market was valued at 1.5 trillion USD in 2020 and it is expected to grow to 2.25 trillion USD by the end of 2025.
+The global apparel market was valued at 1.5 trillion USD in 2021 and it is expected to grow to 2 trillion USD by the end of 2026.
 This clearly shows that it has an ever-growing demand for shoes and clothing and a tremendous potential for newcomers as well as for established business owners.
-When it comes to the luxury apparel market, it accounts for 73.3 million USD in 2021 and is projected to grow by 4.95% annually until 2025.
+When it comes to the luxury apparel market, it accounts for 71.90 billion USD in 2022 and it’s projected to grow by 5.41% annually until 2027.
 When looking at these numbers, it is apparent that becoming a luxury apparel dropshipper is a beneficial option for every business owner regardless of their size.

 What are the main differences between dropshipping on Shopify vs. Amazon?

 The first and biggest difference might be apparent to many, but it is important to establish before we go into details.
 Amazon is an online marketplace that is used by over 6.4 million sellers, out of which 1.5 million are currently active.
-It also has a large number of monthly visitors, who viewed the marketplace over 2.46 billion times in October 2021 only.
+It also has a large number of monthly visitors, who viewed the marketplace over 2.7 billion times in July 2022 alone.
 But it is also important to keep in mind that almost 80% of this traffic came from the United States, and China ranks second with 1.9% of the traffic coming from this country.
 But this amount of potential traffic comes at a hefty cost you might not be able to absorb as a clothing dropshipper.

 Due to this main difference, it is relatively hard to compare these platforms like for like.
 But what you can discover with a comparison of Shopify vs. Amazon is which platform meets the needs of your business.
 So read further and discover the pros and cons of both Shopify and Amazon in order to be able to make a more informed decision.

 Pros of a Shopify-based dropshipping store